 In his latest book, The Healing Organization, Sisodia imagines a world where organizations act in the best interests of their customers, and encourages them to stand up for “fairness, truth, beauty, integrity, and basic goodness.”

 He describes organizations with employees who love coming to work, and passionately loyal customers.
 These companies make a positive difference in the communities they serve, and they preserve and restore the ecosystems in which they operate.

 Of course, this requires leaders who act with integrity, honesty, and kindness.
 The result?
 Happy and engaged employees, loyal customers, communities rewarded, and a restored ecosystem.
 And, profits often follow.

-We also can see this in the work Babson does around values-based leadership.
+We also can see this values based leadership style in the work Babson does.
 Mary C. Gentile is a senior fellow in social innovation.
-She is author of Giving Voice to Values: How to Speak Your Mind When You Know What’s Right.
-She gets to the question: What is ethical leadership and why is it important?
+She is the author of Giving Voice to Values: How to Speak Your Mind When You Know What’s Right.
+She gets to the question: What is ethical leadership and why is honesty in leadership important?

 “Giving voice to values is a new approach, an innovative approach, to thinking about, talking about, and teaching about how we can act on our values in the workplace,” said Gentile.

 The Giving Values to Voices approach to values-driven leadership understands that simply building awareness is insufficient.
 What also is needed is the preparation for effective, values-driven action.

 To take values-driven action, leaders must create scripts and implement plans for responding to the commonly heard reasons for questionable practices.
 Integrity in leadership is an essential ingredient to navigating these values conflicts.

 And, importantly, the Giving Voice to Values approach to values provides individual managers and business leaders with the opportunity to work together to respond to these rationalizations.